 If enabled and configured, your device can be accessed via SNMP.
-By default, SNMPv1 is enabled.
 It is recommended to use SNMPv3 as it is more secure than SNMPv1.
-Note: In firmware version 6.8.0 and higher, SNMPv1 and SNMPv3 are disabled by default.
+By default, SNMPv1 and SNMPv3 are disabled.

 Configure SNMPv3 to use AES/SHA

 Configure SNMPv3 to use the most secure algorithms, AES and SHA, to provide encryption and authentication.